-- No more than 25% of units are reserved for referrals that prioritize or are correlated with disability status. - DCA will further assess whether a property provides integrated housing based on the Justice Department Statement on Enforcement of the Olmstead Integration Mandate.
+Therefore, DCA will not fund new construction of congregate housing for persons with disabilities under the Competitive Rounds.
+DCA assess whether a property provides integrated or congregate housing based on the Justice Department Statement on Enforcement of the Olmstead Integration Mandate.